 Relations between Azerbaijan and the Council of Europe (CoE)

-The Council of Europe is the continent’s leading human rights organisation and was founded in 1949.
+The Council of Europe, established in 1949, is the leading human rights organization on the continent.

-1. Strengthening the rule of law by deepening cooperation in the fight against corruption, including the falsification of sports games;
+1. To strengthen the rule of law by improving cooperation in the fight against corruption, including the falsification of sports games;

-3. Ensuring social cohesion and social sustainability: more effective protection of the rights of vulnerable groups;
+3. Ensuring social unity and sustainability: more careful protection of rights of vulnerable groups;

-4. Promotion of youth education in the field of human rights and democratic citizenship; to form a generation of responsible and educated young people and provide them with opportunities to exercise their rights.
+4. Encouraging youth education in the sphere of human rights and democratic citizenship and forming a responsible and educated young generation and ensuring their opportunities to protect their rights.

 In 2014, the Council of Europe’s Action Plan (AP) for Azerbaijan covering 2014-2016 was approved.
 Many projects and events in various fields have been implemented within the framework of the AP, which is an important document of cooperation between the Council of Europe and Azerbaijan.